V8

 Key events in the lifetime of a promise have been categorized into four areas: creation of a promise, before/after a continuation handler is called or around an await, and when the promise resolves or rejects.

-While these hooks are similar to those of async_hooks
+While these hooks are similar to those of async_hooks they lack a

-hook.
+destroy hook.
 Other types of async resources typically represent sockets or

 file descriptors which have a distinct "closed" state to express the destroy